TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/04_lesson/lesson.md

-#Lesson 5.04: EarSketch User Defined Functions
+#Lesson 5.04: EarSketch User-Defined Functions

 ##Learning Objectives
 Students will be able to...

-* Define and Identify: **abstraction**, **section**, **A-B-A form**
+* Define and identify: **abstraction**, **section**, **A-B-A form**
-* Using user defined functions to create songs with complicated form
+* Create and apply user-defined functions to create songs with complicated form

 ##Materials/Preparation
 * [Do Now]
 * [Lab]
 * Associated Reading in EarSketch
-*  Read through the Do Now, lesson, and lab so that you are familiar with the requirements and can assist students
+*  Read through the do now, lesson, and lab so that you are familiar with the requirements and can assist students

 ## Pacing Guide
 | **Duration**   | **Description** |